Cornwall Good Seafood Guide logo

 Capture Info

 The majority of sardines caught in Cornish waters are caught using ring nets.
 Similar to the larger purse seine nets these are used to encircle shoals of sardines that have been located using echo sounding equipment by the skippers.
 Shoals are found using sonar.
 The net which is up to 440 meters long and 50 meters deep is shot around part of the shoal.
 If a shoal is drawn in close to the boat and the skipper realizes is it a lower value species than expected or the catch is too large it is common for the shoal to be ‘slipped’, i.e. the nets are opened and some of the fish are released – if the fish are not too crowded in the net many will survive this but delicate pelagic fish are not good at coping with stress and sometimes large numbers will not survive.
 The CFP discards ban means that pelagic discards will have to be landed.
 It is possible to net a shoal that is too large to land into the boat.
 Once the hold is full the remainder of the catch has to be released although this is avoided where ever possible.
 By this point it is highly unlikley that fragile sardines will survive being released.
 Over the past decade there have been several events where dead sardines were released, and they later washed ashore.
 This is a relatively rare event and is usually due to gear failure or fishers putting the net around more fish than they can cope with.
 To minimise this happening the CSMA trains skippers on best practice and fishers will work together, sharing fish where necessary to reduce the chance of dead fish being discarded.
 Ring nets have little contact with the sea bed although there are concerns about the potential damage to fragile seabed habitats such as seagrass beds.
 In other parts of the world there have been issues with cetacean and seal bycatch in purse seine fisheries and there is growing evidence that cetaceans (particularly common dolphin) do occasionally interact with ring nets.
 Atlantic bluefin tuna are also known to occassionally get caught.
 As they tend to dive to try to escape they rarely survive.
+Since 2021 ring net fishers have been allowed to land a maximum of one Atlantic bluefin tuna per day per boat.
+MMO strictly monitor this activity.
 Find out more about sardine fishing in this article.

 Recipes for Sardine